sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 .. ----------------------------------------------------------------------------

-The output shown in :numref:`fig-ttest_paired2` is (obviously) formatted exactly the same was as it was the last time we used the ‘One Sample *t*-Test’ analysis (section :doc:`The one-sample t-test <../Ch11/Ch11_tTest_02>`), and it confirms our intuition.
+The output shown in :numref:`fig-ttest_paired2` is (obviously) formatted exactly the same was as it was the last time we used the ``One Sample T-Test`` analysis (section :doc:`The one-sample t-test <../Ch11/Ch11_tTest_02>`), and it confirms our intuition.
 There’s an average improvement of 1.4% from test 1 to test 2, and this is significantly different from 0 (*t*\(19) = 6.48,